Plenary Indulgences

 4. Be completely detached from our sins (including venial sins).

-Prescribed actions during the Jubilee of Hope
+Prescribed actions during the Year of St. Francis

-Undertake a pious pilgrimage
+Undertake a pious pilgrimage to a church name for St. Francis

 What if I am unable to take the above actions due to age or illness?